-6 Ways to Celebrate Earth Day in Your Own Backyard
+6 Simple Ways to Celebrate Earth Day at Home

 1. Step outside your back door

-Science has proven that simply spending time outdoors is good for our health and well-being, which is particularly important today as we all look for creative ways to stay healthy while confined to our homes.
+Science has proven that simply spending time outdoors is good for our health and well-being.
 Researchers found that people living in neighborhoods with more birds, shrubs, and trees are less likely to suffer from depression, anxiety, and stress.
 And multiple studies have shown that plants in hospital recovery rooms and views of gardens help patients heal up to one day faster than those who are in more sterile environments.
 So get outside and enjoy the scenery if you can!

 2. Make the outdoors your latest assignment